aws-samples/amazon-connect-scim-user-management/README.md

     * IsOKTAIdpType           = (bool value for Okta Idp type, default value is false)
     * default_security_profile = (Security profile assigned when the IdP sends no entitlements, default value is "Agent")
     * api_token_length        = (Length of the generated SCIM API bearer token, 32-256, default 32)
+    * manage_apigw_account_settings = (bool, default true.
+Creates the account-level API Gateway CloudWatch role that access logging needs.
+Set false if another stack in this account and Region already owns it -- see below.)

+***NOTE on `manage_apigw_account_settings`:*** API Gateway's CloudWatch role is a single account-and-Region setting, not a per-API one.
+This deployment creates it by default so its access logging works on a fresh account, matching what the CDK and CloudFormation deployments do.
+If something else already sets it, two owners will fight over one value on every apply — set this to `false` and the rest of the deployment is unchanged.

 ***NOTE:*** An example swagger file is included in the ![repo](./Terraform/modules/swaggerconnect.json).
 This can be modified based on your organization requirements.